 The Deathloop delivery booth code is a vital piece of information to assist you, but it's easy to overlook if you aren't aware of it.
 If you don't find those digits then the delivery booths located in each level are merely background furniture with no purpose, but once you get the code and turn them on you can use them to order cranks, batteries, turrets, and nullifiers for delivery.
 Those are all useful items in Deathloop, but getting cracks and batteries is especially so, as it means you can simply claim one from a booth rather than spending lots of time searching levels to find them.
 Of course, all of this hinges on you actually having the code in the first place, so here's where to find the Deathloop delivery booth codes and how to get that system up and running.

 Where to find the Deathloop delivery booth code

-Once you have the code you can use it access a Deathloop delivery booth and order a crank, battery, turret or nullifier.
+Once you have the code you can use it access a Deathloop delivery booth and order a crank, battery, turret, or nullifier.
 Whatever you pick will then be ready to collect at the booth in the next time period.
-While being able to get a nullfier or a turret has some practical advantages, the real win here is being able to get batteries and cranks at will, as they are not always the easiest thing to find when you need them the most.
+While being able to order a nullfier or a turret has some practical advantages, the real win here is being able to get batteries and cranks at will, as they are not always the easiest thing to find when you need them the most.